jadonng/Linux-Monopoly/README.md

 main.cpp: main program, with the function of action before rolling dices and after rolling.

-printBoard.cpp: function of printing the board on the screen
+printBoard.cpp: function of printing the board alongside the names and prices of the lands on the screen

 printBoard.h: header file of printBoard.cpp